U.S. Bridge Program

 Who Should Attend

 Senior-level executives actively participating in field upon applying with 5-7 years of extensive professional management experience, as well as at least seven years of in-depth industry experience (related to the area you'd like to teach in).
-Master's degree or equivalent professional qualification generally required.
+Master's degree or equivalent professional certification required.
 Preferred candidates should have less than two years full-time teaching experience.
 Candidates with extensive classroom experience may attend the program if they wish to strengthen their teaching and platform skills.

 - Learn how to create an engaging and motivating learning environment.